Developer: Never Ending Soft Team Publisher: King Tec Information Genre: 1999 Genre: Beat em up

 While Sega officially dropped support of the Genesis around 1996-97 in Taiwan and Korea a number of unlicensed games continued being released.
 Some, like Star Odyssey and Pier Solar would see an “official” release.
-Most of these titles were simply reskinned versions of other popular releases but occasionally an original release would rise from their ranks.
+Most of these titles were simply reskins of other popular releases but occasionally an original release would rise from their ranks.
 In this case I use the term original release loosely as Shui Hu Feng Yun Zhuan is pretty blatant with where it takes its materials from.
 Yet in spite of that this is a pretty damn good beat em up and one of the better unlicensed titles out there.

 To say that Shui Hu Feng Yun Zhuan rips off elements from many other games is being polite.
 The standard genre trope of well rounder, weak but fast female, and slow but strong tank apply to all three characters.
 The game shamelessly takes not only gameplay mechanics but sprites from Capcom’s Knights of the Round and Sega’s Golden Axe.
 Even Streets of Rage isn’t safe.
-This isn’t an uncommon practice among bootleg games but this takes it to another level entirely.
+This is not an uncommon practice among bootleg games but this takes it to another level entirely.
 From Golden Axe you have a similar magic system although instead of potions you collect the spells themselves, up to a max of five.
 You even assume the same pose when casting a spell!
-The ability to cut food and gold into smaller chunks worth more is taken from Capcom’s brawler.
+The ability to cut food and gold into smaller chunks worth more is also from Capcom’s brawler.

 In Closing